14 home-bound migrant labourers killed in two road accidents, nearly 60 injured

 The chief minister has directed the officials to ensure proper treatment of the injured and arrangements for taking the bodies to Bihar, he added.
 The deceased migrants were identified as Guddu (18) from Bhojpur; Virender Singh (28), a resident of Patna; Harek Singh (52) and his son Vikas (22); Vasudev (22), Harish Sahni (42) -- all from Gopalganj, police said.

 The injured were taken to hospital, they said.
+Later in the day, the six bodies were sent to their homes in Bihar in two ambulances escorted by a police van, after their postmortems, Additional District Magistrate Alok Kumar told PTI.

+Saharanpur Divisional Commissioner Sanjay Kumar also visited the spot to conduct an inquiry in the incident.
+An FIR has also been registered.
+The chief minister has asked the Sahranpur Commissioner to conduct an inquiry and fix responsibility, a government spokesman said.

-The incidents come days after 16 migrant labourers, sleeping on railway lines, were crushed to death by a goods train in Aurangabad in Maharashtra on May 8.
+The Divisional Commissioner also directed district authorities to ensure migrants don't have to walk to their destinations.
+The incident comes days after 16 migrant labourers who had fallen asleep on railway tracks were crushed to death by a goods train in Aurangabad in Maharashtra on May 8..